GenericMappingTools/gmt/doc/rst/source/supplements/potential/grdflexure.rst

     Specify in-plane compressional or extensional forces in the x- and y-directions, as well as any shear force [no in-plane forces].
 Compression is indicated by negative values, while extensional forces are specified using positive values.
+    Values are expected in Pa·m since **$NN is the depth-integrated horizontal stresses.

 .. _-C: